 Data smart GCR (2020)

 There is an increasing world-wide focus on smart cities, and both big and open data, as a means to address the challenges of rapid urbanisation and enhance the lives of citizens.
 There is, however, no single definition for a smart city with a broad consensus of smart cities as being intelligent, wired, innovative, entrepreneurial and progressive.
 A fundamental consideration for any smart city is that smart cities are driven by data – but what does this mean for local and provincial government in a city-region constrained by limited technical resources, disparate and non-integrated planning systems, and inaccessible data?
-To address this, the project unpacks what the idea of ‘smart-city’ means for the Gauteng City-Region (GCR) within a developing city-region, with specific reference to data as the pillar of any smart analysis or smart planning.
+To address this, the project unpacked what the idea of ‘smart-city’ means for the Gauteng City-Region (GCR) within a developing city-region, with specific reference to data as the pillar of any smart analysis or smart planning.

-The key research question to be explored is: how can the GCR become data smart?
+The key research question explored is: how can the GCR become data smart?
 International initiatives providing context include organisations such as the London Datastore, providing easily accessible free data for the public to use; and the European iCity project, which aims to develop smart city services for the citizens in partnership with the private and public sector.
-A recent PhD research topic published by the UCL Centre for Advanced Spatial Analysis posed the question “Can open access to a city’s data feed and infrastructure create a positive impact on its inhabitants, influence policy and enhance sustainability, well-being and cross cultural interaction?”
+A PhD research topic published by the UCL Centre for Advanced Spatial Analysis posed the question “Can open access to a city’s data feed and infrastructure create a positive impact on its inhabitants, influence policy and enhance sustainability, well-being and cross cultural interaction?”
 This is especially relevant in the GCR context, but at the same time there is a dire need to get the basics right within government in terms of data access and professional GIS resourcing.

-The project responds directly to a number of key provincial government priorities – such as the modernisation of the state, governance and public service – by promoting new sources of data, analysis and advanced technological innovations, and encouraging the ideals of a coordinated, integrated, open data system for the GCR.
+The project responded directly to a number of key provincial government priorities – such as the modernisation of the state, governance and public service – by promoting new sources of data, analysis and advanced technological innovations, and encouraging the ideals of a coordinated, integrated, open data system for the GCR.

 SMART | CITY | REGION